-Short-term exposure limits, or STEL’s, are a guideline that employers can use for how long an employee can be exposed to certain chemicals before their safety is compromised.
+Short-term exposure limits, or STELs, are a guideline employers can use to determine how long an employee can be exposed to certain chemicals before their safety is compromised.
 While the exact limits can vary based on the chemical, its concentration (measured in parts per million), and other factors, it is typically listed in measurements of 15 minutes.

-So the STEL would say how concentrated a particular chemical can be for it to be safe for general exposure to someone for a period of 15 minutes.
+So the STEL would say how concentrated a particular chemical can be for it to be safe for 15 minutes of exposure.
 From there one can say that at a higher concentration, it will be safe for a shorter amount of time.

 Definition of Short-Term Exposure Limit